AnantJoshiCZ/QuickHull/README.md

 ```
 brew install python-tk
 ```
 This will install any Tkinter/tkinter dependencies and allow you to use the graphics.py library.
 If you do not do this step, you may see an error when running the code.
+This is a common issue with the graphics.py library which is supposed to be a library for learning basic graphic concepts.